kyma-project/istio/docs/user/00-50-network-policies.md

             networking.kyma-project.io/metrics-scraping: allowed
     ```

-5. [Optional] Apply a deny-by-default policy.
+5. Apply a deny-by-default policy.

     To isolate a workload's namespace with a deny-by-default policy, make sure to allow ingress from `istio-ingressgateway` in that policy.
     See an example NetworkPolicy resource allowing ingress from `istio-ingressgateway` to the workload: